-Inaugurated in 1985, with a dome 8 metres in diameter and 56 seats, it hosts conferences, seminars and themed events.
+With a dome of 8 metres in diameter and 56 seats, it hosts conferences, workshops and themed educational laboratories.

-In the summer evenings, the planetarium also hosts special meetings to observe the sky through a telescope from the above terrace.
+In the summer evenings, the planetarium also hosts special meetings to observe the sky through a telescope (both by day and by night) from the above the terrace.

-After all, Ravenna’s fascination with astronomy has ancient origins: just think about the Mausoleum of Galla Placidia, with its magnificent mosaic vault decorated with stars in the deep blue sky.
+After all, Ravenna’s adoration for astronomy has ancient origins – just think about the Mausoleum of Galla Placidia, with its magnificent mosaic vault decorated with stars in the deep blue sky.

 The beating heart of the planetarium is the ZKP 2 Zeiss projector.
 This machine is able to project an artificial image of the sky, as it is with the unaided eye under the best environmental conditions.

-More than six thousand stars are visible thanks to this projector: we are talking about two hemispheres, from the polar star to the Magellanic Clouds, from the constellation of Cassiopeia to the southern constellation of Crux, not to mention the five planets known since Antiquity—Mercury, Venus, Mars, Jupiter and Saturn—and much, much more.
+This projector allows visitors to see more than six thousand stars divided into two hemispheres, from the Cassiopeia to the Crux constellation, not to mention the five planets known since Antiquity—Mercury, Venus, Mars, Jupiter and Saturn —and much, much more.

-The visit to the planetarium is very popular with pupils and teachers alike, because astronomy can easily connect with other subjects, such as literature, history, physics, geography, mythology and poetry, making it an effective tool for the understanding of nature and life.
+The visit to the planetarium is very popular with pupils and teachers alike, because astronomy can easily connect with other subjects, such as literature, history, physics, geography, mythology and poetry.

-Besides, the planetarium has been housing several events that combine the fascination of stars with the world of music, theatre and performing art in general, for evenings of magic.
+Furthermore, the planetarium hosts various events that combine the charm of the stars to music, theatre and performing art.